83328/42/README.md

 # 42 School Projects

 Welcome to my 42 School project repository!
-This collection represents my journey through the curriculum of 42, a revolutionary coding school.
+This collection represents my journey through the curriculum of the coding school 42.

 ## What is 42 School?